Silme94/XSS-Cookie-Stealer/README.md

 git clone https://github.com/Silme94/XSS-Cookie-Stealer
 ```

-Build anr run the project using :
+Build and run the project using :
 ```
 dotnet run
 ```